 The Society, founded in 1998, sponsors lectures and seminars on all aspects of psychotherapy.
-They normally take place at 7pm on the third Tuesday of each month during the academic year (October to July), in the Existential Academy at 61-63 Fortune Green Road, London NW6 1DR (see map in right hand menu). £6 entry fee for members, £8 for non-members, payable at door.
+They normally take place at 7pm on the third Tuesday of each month during the academic year (October to July), in the Existential Academy at 61-63 Fortune Green Road, London NW6 1DR. £6 entry fee for if pre-booked via Meetup, or £8 payable at the door.
 All friends of psychotherapy welcome!